Nobel Peace Prize: Awarding the prize

 The Chairman of the Norwegian Nobel Committee presents the Nobel Peace Prize in the presence of the King of Norway and the Norwegian royal family on 10 December each year (the anniversary of Nobel's death).
 The Peace Prize is the only Nobel Prize not presented in Stockholm.
 The Nobel laureate receives a diploma, a medal, and a document confirming the prize amount.
 The money awarded varies over time, depending on the profitability of the Nobel bequest's investments and the exchange rate to the recipient's local currency.
-Around 2020, typical awards were on the order of roughly 10 million SEK, which translated to roughly 1 million USD.
+In 1901 when the Nobel Prizes were awarded for the first time, the sum per prize was 150,782 Swedish kronor.
+In 2026, the amount was announced as 12 million Swedish kronor, which at that time equaled about 1,215,000 USD.

 Since 1990, the ceremony has taken place at Oslo City Hall.
 From 1947 to 1989, the Nobel Peace Prize ceremony was held in the Atrium of the University of Oslo Faculty of Law, a few hundred meters from Oslo City Hall.
 Between 1905 and 1946, the ceremony took place at the Norwegian Nobel Institute.
 From 1901 to 1904, the ceremony took place in the Storting (Parliament).